Economy of British Columbia: Mining and critical minerals

-Natural Gas
+Natural gas

 British Columbia's natural gas resources are estimated at over 2,900 trillion cubic feet of gas-in-place, far exceeding domestic use needs by several hundred years.
 Natural gas extraction has taken place in B.C. since the early 1950s.
 The northeast region of the province is where most natural gas resources can be found – in areas such as the Horn River Basin, the Montney Basin, the Liard Basin and the Cordova Embayment.
 There are also more than 50,000 kilometres of existing pipelines in British Columbia – gathering pipelines, transmission pipelines and the pipelines that deliver natural gas to customers.

 Liquefied Natural Gas (LNG) – a shippable form of natural gas – saw usage double globally between 2000 and 2010.
 The LNG Canada joint venture under development, involving Shell, Petronas, PetroChina, Mitsubishi and KOGAS, based in Kitimat, is the first terminal in B.C. to come onstream with a large-scale LNG export capacity by the middle of 2025.
 Smaller scale LNG exports are planned for Fortis BC's Tilbury Island facility in Delta and by Woodfibre LNG in Squamish, owned by Pacific Oil & Gas.

-Marine and Ocean Technology
+Marine and ocean technology

-As a Pacific gateway with more than 25,000 kilometers of coastline, British Columbia (B.C.) has a rich history in the marine sector with 130 years of shipbuilding, refit, repair, maintenance and supply-chain activities.
+As a Pacific gateway with more than 25,000 kilometers of coastline, British Columbia (B.C.) has a long history in the marine sector with 130 years of shipbuilding, refit, repair, maintenance and supply-chain activities.

 B.C. is at the forefront of marine technology, from establishing one of the world’s first and largest undersea digital observatories to developing deep water submersibles and remotely operated vehicles.
 More than 1,000 marine companies are headquartered in B.C. in areas such as: